HGMEM: Hypergraph-based Working Memory to Improve Multi-step RAG for Long-Context Complex Relational Modeling: Experimental Settings

 \subsection{Baselines and Evaluation Metrics}

-In our experiments, we compare our proposed \textsc{HGMem} to two types of baseline methods, \emph{i.e.} traditional RAG and multi-step RAG, which utilize plain texts and/or graph-structured data sources.
-Among these methods, DeepRAG~\citep{DBLP:journals/corr/abs-2502-01142} and ComoRAG~\citep{DBLP:journals/corr/abs-2508-10419} are equipped with a working memory, while the others are not.
-The details of these comparison methods can be found in Appendix~\ref{sec:appendix_comparison_baselines}.
-To ensure fair comparison, all baselines operate on a similar number of retrieved passages.
-In the case of single-step RAG, this means retrieving the same average number of text chunks as our \textsc{HGMem}.
-For multi-step RAG methods, we approximate comparability by constraining them to rewrite the same maximum number of subqueries and perform the same maximum number of steps, while requiring retrieval of the same average number of chunks per step.
+We compare \textsc{HGMem} against traditional and multi-step RAG baselines, including methods based on working memory like DeepRAG~\citep{DBLP:journals/corr/abs-2502-01142} and ComoRAG~\citep{DBLP:journals/corr/abs-2508-10419} as well as other traditional RAG.
+The details of these comparison methods are in Appendix ~\ref{sec:appendix_comparison_baselines}.
+To ensure fair comparison, all baselines are constrained to retrieve a comparable number of chunks.
+Multi-step baselines are further controlled to perform the same maximum number of subquery rewritings, execution steps, and retrieved chunks per step.

-For generative sense-making QA, we adopt the following two metrics to assess the qualities of model responses: 1) \textbf{Comprehensiveness} measures how well the model response comprehensively covers and addresses all aspects and necessary details with respect to the target query.
+For generative sense-making QA, we adopt the following two metrics~\citep{DBLP:journals/corr/abs-2404-16130} to assess the quality of model responses: 1) \textbf{Comprehensiveness} measures how well the model response comprehensively covers and addresses all aspects and necessary details with respect to the target query.
 2) \textbf{Diversity} indicates how rich and diverse the response is in providing various perspectives and insights related to the query.
-We employ GPT-4o as the judge to evaluate the model responses according to the grading criteria that gives scores ranging from 0 to 100 based on a two-step scoring scheme, as detailed in Appendix~\ref{sec:appendix_prompt_gqa}.
+We employ GPT-4o as the judge to evaluate the model responses according to the grading criteria that assigns scores ranging from 0 to 100 based on a two-step scoring scheme, as detailed in Appendix~\ref{sec:appendix_prompt_gqa}.

 For long narrative understanding, including NarrativeQA, Nocha, and Prelude, we uniformly use prediction accuracy (Acc) as the reported metric.
-Specifically, for NarrativeQA, prior studies~\citep{DBLP:journals/corr/abs-2202-07654, DBLP:journals/corr/abs-2406-18064,DBLP:conf/acl/ZhouWYYLLZZZL25} have shown that conventional token-level metrics such as Exact Match and F1 score usually fail to reflect actual semantic equivalence between hypothesis and reference answer, especially for abstractive answers.
-Therefore, we also apply GPT-4o for judging whether the LLM's prediction fully entails the reference answer, producing a binary True/False decision.
+Specifically, for NarrativeQA, prior studies~\citep{DBLP:journals/corr/abs-2202-07654, DBLP:journals/corr/abs-2406-18064,DBLP:conf/acl/ZhouWYYLLZZZL25} have shown that conventional token-level metrics such as Exact Match usually fail to reflect actual semantic equivalence between hypothesis and reference answer, especially for abstractive answers.
+Therefore, we apply GPT-4o for judging if the LLM's prediction fully entails the reference answer, producing a binary True/False decision.